gradle/gradle/subprojects/docs/src/docs/release/notes.md

     }

-When you run `./gradlew publish` your plugin `com.mycompany:secretPlugin:1.0` and the *Plugin Marker Artifact* `com.mycopmany.secret:com.mycompany.secret.gradle.plugin:1.0` will both published to your maven repository for use in your company's
+When you run `./gradlew publish` your plugin `com.mycompany:secretPlugin:1.0` and the *Plugin Marker Artifact* `com.mycopmany.secret:com.mycompany.secret.gradle.plugin:1.0` will both published to your maven repository.
-Gradle projects.

 ### Set the character set used for filtering files in CopySpec